igorkll/ScrapMechanicTools-ModAPIs/docs/SComputers/Libraries/gui.md

 * guiinstance:draw() - draw a current scene, redrawing is optional only if necessary
 * guiinstance:drawForce() - draw a current scene, redrawing always happens
 * guiinstance:createScene(autoclearcolor:smcolor):sceneinstance - create a new scene, you can transfer the color so that when you select a scene, the screen is cleared automatically
+* guiinstance:setGameLight(gamelight:number(0-1)) - sets the game lighting for the gui (it only applies to elements that do not transmit color manually(at the moment, only with pictures))
+* guiinstance:getGameLight():number(0-1) - gets the game lighting for the gui

 ### scene instance
 * sceneinstance:isSelected():boolean - returns true if this scene is selected